-EARS (Empathy, Assistance & Referral Service) promotes student mental health and well-being through training, workshops, and outreach efforts.
+EARS (Empathy, Assistance & Referral Service) promotes student mental health and well-being through peer support, training and workshops, and outreach efforts.
 Each semester, EARS offers trainings in empathy, listening, and helping skills to empower members of the Cornell community to offer support in their respective social circles.
 Additionally, EARS provides workshops for campus groups and departments to promote mental health awareness, help-seeking behavior, and ways to support others.
 Learn more about EARS and read an FAQ about the new EARS model for Fall 2021.

 One Love at Cornell